-- conduct Request for Quotation processes in accordance with this Policy; - partake in assessments of quotations and tenders when requested; - manage contracts with suppliers in accordance with this Policy and the Contract Management Procedure; - assess contractor and/or supplier performance upon conclusion of the contract to be retained as internal supplier reference; and - report any suspected or actual breaches of this Policy to the Procurement Department.
+- conduct procurement processes in accordance with this Policy; - partake in assessments of Quotations and Tenders when requested; - manage contracts with Suppliers in accordance with this Policy and the Contract Management Procedure; - assess Supplier performance upon conclusion of the contract to be retained as internal Supplier reference; and - report any suspected or actual breaches of this Policy to the Procurement Department.

-6.1.9 Contractors and suppliers
+6.1.10 Suppliers

-Contractors and suppliers are expected to:
+Suppliers are expected to:

-- conduct business with Council in accordance with the Model Code of Conduct; - comply with Council's WHS policy and other relevant work health and safety requirements; and - promptly provide any information reasonably required by Council to comply with its legislative obligations.
+- conduct business with Council in accordance with the Supplier Code of Conduct; - comply with Council's WHS policy and other relevant work health and safety requirements; - use its best endeavours to prevent contract variations where possible; and - promptly provide any information reasonably required by Council to comply with its legislative obligations.